Louise Brooks® and Naked on My Goat® Art & Collectibles

 Lulu Collectibles—A Piece of Hollywood History

 Ms. Brooks, also called Brooksie or Lulu, was a beautiful, talented, and classy woman and actress.
 She had a flair for the dramatic and a desire to live life to the fullest extent possible.
-For people who emulate such an icon, memorabilia is a wonderful way to celebrate such a shinning Hollywood star.
+For people who emulate such an icon, our Louise Brooks® and Naked on My Goat® brand collection is a wonderful way to celebrate such a shinning Hollywood star.